 Android phone will have a different connector, usually a micro USB plug.

 I find that I have to be moving at at least 8 kph (5 mph) for the phone to charge.
 The little battery icon in the upper right corner of the screen shows the level of charge and is green when actually charging.
 There is a short beep when charging starts.
 In the General setting on my phone I have set "Auto-Lock" to 2 minutes.
 That way the phone doesn't tend to turn off when I'm stopped at a light.

 I find one anomaly when I run my light and RideWithGPS at the same time.
 If the charging stops because I've slowed down too much, I have to come to a full stop and start up afresh to get the charging to restart.

-Once you COPY To MY ROUTES, the route will appear as an option on your iPhone app.
+Once you COPY TO MY ROUTES, the route will appear as an option on your cell phone app.
 After you select a route (left below), the the whole route shows (center below).
 Then tap on the three dots in the upper right and select "Ride This" to get started (right below).
 The display will change to show just a small region of the route.

 Pinning is another way to save a route.
 When you pin a route, you use the data someone else posted without adding a new copy to the RideWithGPS database.
 You can find easy to follow directions on pinning on the RideWithGPS site.

 Before I got set up with generator and USB drive, I just used the phone in my shirt pocket - front or back.
 I can hear it except when announcements coincide with passing cars.